zalandoresearch/fashion-mnist/README.md

 ```

 ### Loading data with Tensorflow
 Make sure you have [downloaded the data](#get-the-data) and placed it in `data/fashion`.
-Otherwise, *Tensorflow will download and use the original MNIST if you are giving a empty folder.*
+Otherwise, *Tensorflow will download and use the original MNIST.*

 ```python
 from tensorflow.examples.tutorials.mnist import input_data